remotion-dev/remotion/packages/docs/docs/player.md

 - `frame`: `number`

-Move the position in the video to the frame that you specify.
+Move the position in the video to a specific frame.
 If the video is playing, it will pause for a brief moment, then start playing again after the seek is completed.

 ### `isFullscreen()`